cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 It is worth mentioning that the close work assumption is good for security as it eliminates the possibility of various code injections (e.g., the [Log4j vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2021-44228) that shocked the web in 2021 was possible due to the exploitation of the dynamic class loading mechanism in Java).
 On the other hand, the points-to-analysis makes AOT compilation slower than JIT because all the reachable bytecode needs to be analyzed, which is an expensive computational tack.

-# Is AOT Compilation with GraalVM the Future of Java?
+# Is GraalVM the Future of Java?

 The benefits of AOT compilation for native cloud applications have increased the interest in this technology.
 The Java ecosystem is adopting this technology with enthusiasm.
 At the moment of writing, four major frameworks benefit from GraalVM to build and optimize applications: